 Referrals for Aroostook CAC come through law enforcement, child protective services, or the district attorney’s office.
 To receive more information, contact the CAC directly at 207-472-6134.

-Ellen Bemis, CEO, Aroostook Mental Health Services, Inc. (AMHC) is pleased to announce Laurie Deerfield, D.O., has joined …
+Aroostook Mental Health Services, Inc. (AMHC) is pleased to announce that it has opened an adult crisis stabilization unit …